 HDHP – Minimum annual deductible

 HSA – Annual contribution limit

 Annual contribution limit

-For further information about applying the new HSA, HDHP and excepted benefit HRA plan limits for 2022, please contact your regular McDermott lawyer or one of the authors above.
+For further information about applying the new HSA, HDHP and excepted benefit HRA plan limits for 2023, please contact your regular McDermott lawyer or one of the authors below.